nais/doc/clusters/laws-and-regulations.md

 ## Laws and regulation

-### DPA with Google Cloue Platform
+### DPA with Google Cloud Platform
 /to be filled in

 ### ROS and PVK

-The team needs to update their ROS and PVK analysis to migrate to GCP.
+The team needs to update their risk assessment (ROS) and data protection impact assessment (PVK analysis) to migrate to GCP.
 Refer to the ROS and PVK section under [Google Cloud Platform clusters](gcp.md).

-The following subsystems are compliant and do not need to be analysed by teams, below is the ROS analysis for thoes:
+The following subsystems are compliant and do not need to be analysed by teams, below are the links to their ROS analyses:

 * [GCP Lagring av data (Buckets og Postgres)](https://apps.powerapps.com/play/f8517640-ea01-46e2-9c09-be6b05013566?ID=219)
 * [GCP Tilgangskontrolloppsett](https://apps.powerapps.com/play/f8517640-ea01-46e2-9c09-be6b05013566?ID=218)